 Extra night(s)* in the Netherlands can be arranged on demand

 Extra night(s)* in Trier (area) can be arranged on demand

 Considering hiring an E-bike?

 E-bikes are a great way to do this tour without worrying about the effort it might take.
 E-bikes are trendy in Europe!
-They make biking as easy as you like it to be, still giving you the exercise and experience you are looking for.
-The type of e-bikes we use are supporting you a bit, or more, or a lot.
-You choose and you still pedaling!
+They make biking as easy as you like, giving you the exercise and experience you seek.
+The type of e-bikes we use supports you a bit, or more, or a lot.
+You choose, and you are still pedalling!
 It stops when you stop!
 Save and easy.

 Please be aware that an e-bike is heavier, and it takes cycling skills to ride one.
 It is not recommended for novice cyclists.
 Please prepare and try to make a local test ride to avoid disappointment if you are unsure about this.